KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ## Examples

-#### Outreach
+### Contacting Inactive/Potential New-Comers

-Individual knowledge was pooled to personally invite inactive church-goers back, and to invite potential newcomers for the first time.
+A campaign was begun to personally invite inactive church-goers back, and to invite potential newcomers for the first time, including making a new photo directory.

 #### Local Newspaper